-- Collect draft recommendations arising from all other activities of Objectives 1 and 2 (workshops) as well as those related to the sound management of products and articles in use and wastes. - Test their appropriateness against the obligations for wastes set out in Article 6 of the Convention and, where necessary, make additional recommendations to ensure compliance. - Examine techniques that may be in use in India or elsewhere for the environmentally sound handling, collection, transport and storage of POPs wastes.

-- Assess the appropriateness of these techniques to wide application in Indian context and prepare recommendations establishing a preferred methodology, or methodologies meeting the Convention requirements. - Examine the incremental costs to those with actual or potential liabilities arising from the additional requirements of sound management of POPs products and wastes and prepare a national strategy for implementation. - Identify the most effective destruction methods in conformity with the requirements of the Stockholm Convention dealing with the typical obsolete POPs pesticides/PCBs disposal and in this context introduce technical specifications for cement kilns and non-combustion technologies. - Hold a national expert review meeting to examine and endorse the recommendations and a national implementation strategy based on agreed priorities.

-Activity 5.1.3 Develop strategies for the appropriate disposal of POPs

-- Review recommendations from other activities of Objectives 1 and 2 relating to the disposal of POPs materials and wastes and test their compliance with Article 6 of the Convention. - Examine, where appropriate, techniques in use in India and elsewhere to destroy, irreversibly transform or otherwise dispose of POPs. - Assess the appropriateness of these techniques for application in India and prepare recommendations establishing the preferred techniques to meet the requirements of the Convention, including BAT/BEP. - Examine any additional costs involved in the introduction of appropriate disposal techniques or the modification of existing techniques to comply with the Convention. - Prepare recommendations and a draft national strategy for implementation. - Hold a national expert review meeting to examine and endorse recommendations and strategy. - Conduct R&D for cost effective technology for safe disposal of POPs stockpiles/POPs connoting wastes.

-Activity 5.1.4 Evaluate regulatory framework and institutional responsibilities pertaining to the management of waste

-- Review draft recommendations arising from other activities of Objective 2 for the modification of the regulatory framework governing the management of POPs products in use, and of wastes, their international trade and disposal to ensure compatibility with Article 6 of the Convention and, where applicable, with other multilateral environmental agreements to which India is party. - Make, where necessary, additional recommendations to ensure compliance. - Examine institutional responsibilities relating to measures ensuring that POPs wastes are handled, transported and stored in an environmentally sound manner and that actions are reported as required by the Convention and, where appropriate, prepare recommendations for revised responsibilities.

-Activity 5.1.5 Prepare and disseminate training and awareness raising materials and technical guidance for the management of POPs wastes
+Activity Responsibility - Test their appropriateness against the obligations for wastes set out in Article 6 of the Convention and, where necessary, make additional recommendations to ensure compliance. - Examine techniques that may be in use in India or elsewhere for the environmentally sound handling, collection, transport and storage of POPs wastes. - Assess the appropriateness of these techniques to wide application in Indian context and prepare recommendations establishing a preferred methodology, or methodologies meeting the Convention requirements. - Examine the incremental costs to those with actual or potential liabilities arising from the additional requirements of sound management of POPs products and wastes and prepare a national strategy for implementation. - Identify the most effective destruction methods in conformity with the requirements of the Stockholm Convention dealing with the typical obsolete POPs pesticides/PCBs disposal and in this context introduce technical specifications for cement kilns and non-combustion technologies. - Hold a national expert review meeting to examine and endorse the recommendations and a national implementation strategy based on agreed priorities.
+5.1.3 Develop strategies for the appropriate disposal of POPs MOEF/UNIDO - Review recommendations from other activities of Objectives 1 and 2 relating to the disposal of POPs materials and wastes and test their compliance with Article 6 of the Convention. - Examine, where appropriate, techniques in use in India and elsewhere to destroy, irreversibly transform or otherwise dispose of POPs. - Assess the appropriateness of these techniques for application in India and prepare recommendations establishing the preferred techniques to meet the requirements of the Convention, including BAT/BEP. - Examine any additional costs involved in the introduction of appropriate disposal techniques or the modification of existing techniques to comply with the Convention. - Prepare recommendations and a draft national strategy for implementation. - Hold a national expert review meeting to examine and endorse recommendations and strategy. - Conduct R&D for cost effective technology for safe disposal of POPs stockpiles/POPs connoting wastes.
+5.1.4 Evaluate regulatory framework and institutional responsibilities pertaining to the management of waste MOEF/UNIDO Review draft recommendations arising from other activities of Objective 2 for the modification of the regulatory framework governing the management of POPs products in use, and of wastes, their international trade and disposal to ensure compatibility with Article 6 of the Convention and, where applicable, with other multilateral environmental agreements to which India is party. - Make, where necessary, additional recommendations to ensure compliance. are handled, transported and stored in an environmentally sound manner and that actions are reported as required by the Convention and, where appropriate, prepare recommendations for revised responsibilities.
+5.1.5 Prepare and disseminate training and awareness raising materials and technical guidance for the management of POPs wastes MOEF - Prepare, in conjunction with Activity 1.4, training and awareness-raising materials and technical guidelines to promote environmentally sound management and assist stakeholders to dispose of POPs materials in a manner compatible with the Convention.
+Prepare, in conjunction with Activity 1.4, training and awareness-raising materials and technical guidelines to promote environmentally sound management and assist stakeholders to dispose of POPs materials in a manner compatible with the Convention.

-- Prepare, in conjunction with Activity 1.4, training and awareness-raising materials and technical guidelines to promote environmentally sound management and assist stakeholders to dispose of POPs materials in a manner compatible with the Convention. - Hold training and information meetings to disseminate information and guidance to national and provincial officials and for key stakeholders that possess POPs wastes requiring, or likely to require, disposal or who operate disposal facilities.
+Activity Responsibility Hold training and information meetings to disseminate information and guidance to national and provincial officials and for key stakeholders that possess POPs wastes requiring, or likely to require, disposal or who operate disposal facilities.